-If you’re a musical theater fan and involved in tech, you should absolutely check out !
+If you’re a musical theater fan and involved in tech, you should absolutely check out <title of conf>!
 It’s a conference I conceived of with some of my friends which will showcase the musical and theatrical talents in our industry and teach tech concepts through performance.
 I named it for [title of show], a super meta musical about two guys writing a musical about two guys writing a musical… written by those same two guys.

 Thinking about this show as often as I did growing up taught me a lot about creating impactful projects and putting them out into the world.
 When that project is a piece of software, one of the best ways to make sure it’s impactful is to write great documentation!
 Docs guide your users and can help prospective users decide whether your project is worth using.

 The following are my suggestions for making your docs more user-friendly, all gleaned from my most recent listening of [title of show]!

 “And now we yell in fortissimo!” - Untitled Opening Number

 First up is the layout of information in your documentation.
 Is each topic arranged so that the relationships between them are clear?
 Have you written clear and descriptive headings?
 Does the reader understand what type of information they’ll find before they click a link on your site?
 You might have written the greatest tutorial in the galaxy, but it won’t do anyone any good if they can’t find it!

 I recommend checking out Divio’s documentation system.
 It details how they break documentation into four categories: tutorials, how-to guides, reference guides, and explanation.
 These four functions of documentation address the various needs of your readers by presenting different types of information.
 If you separate your docs into these four categories and clarify the purpose of each, you can show readers to better navigate the docs.